Workers’ Compensation Case Management Resources

 A CDE can also include the potential for a consulting physician evaluation such as urology, gastroenterology or orthopedics.

-The client would undergo medical diagnostics, intervention, treatment plan, and therapy recommendations as determined by the team.
+The client would undergo medical diagnostics, intervention, treatment plan development and therapy recommendations as determined by the team.
 This model serves:

 - A person who has multiple unresolved issues, or who has possibly been misdiagnosed.